dvillevald/tv_remote_google_voice_aiy/README.md

 # Send the KEY_POWER command once
 $ irsend SEND_ONCE /home/pi/lircd.conf KEY_POWER
 ```
 You can test that it is was working by pointing the IR LED at your TV/Roku and testing whether you could turn it on (I am assuming you programmed KEY_POWER to turn on your TV).
-Another way is to use your cellphone camera to see if LED blinks when you send commands with *irsend*.
-It did not work with my iPhone but worked file with Android phone (Samsung Galaxy.)
+Another way to test is to use your cellphone camera to see if LED blinks when you send commands with *irsend*.
+It did not work with my iPhone but worked fine with Android phone (Samsung Galaxy.)